The emergence of generation voice.

 You might ask "What is Generation Voice?", but a better question to ask is "Who is Generation Voice?".

-Voice Assistants or virtual assistants aren't brand new, but they are now coming in to popular use.
+Voice Assistants or virtual assistants aren't brand new, but are coming in to popular use more and more.
 So much so, that you've probably done a Voice Search yourself, or have seen someone else ask their phone to do something.

-There are a handful of companies that have established Voice Assistants: Apple with Siri and HomePod, Google with Google Assistant and Google Home, Microsoft with Cortana and Amazon with Alexa and Echo.
+There are a number of companies that have established Voice Assistants: Apple with Siri and HomePod, Google with Google Assistant and Google Home, Microsoft with Cortana and Amazon with Alexa and Echo.

 Siri works well with other iOS Apps like Calendar and Reminders.
 (Try asking Siri to "set a reminder").